NhamNgocTuanAnh/src/Month 1/Week 1+2/README.md

 ### Prerequisites

-* Understanding web
+* Understanding structure web
+* Can create a WebSite from figma design
 * Known to use tool

 ### Motivation

-* Hyper Text Markup Language is the markup language for creating web pages and web applications.
-* Almost all the modern web applications use HTML for their front-end.
-And if you wish to be a web developer, you need to learn HTML.
 * HTML is really simple and easy to learn.
+* CSS is important
+* UI & UX
+* Tool and Environment for DeV

 ### Objectives